Yu-Bryan/Getting-and-Cleaning-Data/CodeBook.md

         Y coordinate plane
         Z coordinate plane

-*"Average Of Fast Fourier Transform Of Body Accelerometer's mean in the X direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer's mean in the X direction.1*" *"Average Of Fast Fourier Transform Of Body Accelerometer's mean in the Z direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer's standard deviation in the X direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer's standard deviation in the X direction.1*" *"Average Of Fast Fourier Transform Of Body Accelerometer's standard deviation in the Z direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's mean in the X direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's mean in the X direction.1*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's mean in the Z direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's standard deviation in the X direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's standard deviation in the X direction.1*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's standard deviation in the Z direction*" *"Average Of Fast Fourier Transform Of Body Gyroscope's mean in the X direction*" *"Average Of Fast Fourier Transform Of Body Gyroscope's mean in the X direction.1*" *"Average Of Fast Fourier Transform Of Body Gyroscope's mean in the Z direction*" *"Average Of Fast Fourier Transform Of Body Gyroscope's standard deviation in the X direction*" *"Average Of Fast Fourier Transform Of Body Gyroscope's standard deviation in the X direction.1*" *"Average Of Fast Fourier Transform Of Body Gyroscope's standard deviation in the Z direction*" *"Average Of Fast Fourier Transform Of Body Accelerometer and Magnitude's mean*" *"Average Of Fast Fourier Transform Of Body Accelerometer and Magnitude's standard deviation*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking and Magnitude's mean*" *"Average Of Fast Fourier Transform Of Body Accelerometer with Jerking and Magnitude's standard deviation*" *"Average Of Fast Fourier Transform Of Body Gyroscope and Magnitude's mean*" *"Average Of Fast Fourier Transform Of Body Gyroscope and Magnitude's standard deviation*" *"Average Of Fast Fourier Transform Of Body Gyroscope with Jerking and Magnitude's mean*" *"Average Of Fast Fourier Transform Of Body Gyroscope with Jerking and Magnitude's standard deviation*"
+*Average Of Fast Fourier Transform Of Body Accelerometer's mean in the X direction *Average Of Fast Fourier Transform Of Body Accelerometer's mean in the X direction.1 *Average Of Fast Fourier Transform Of Body Accelerometer's mean in the Z direction *Average Of Fast Fourier Transform Of Body Accelerometer's standard deviation in the X direction *Average Of Fast Fourier Transform Of Body Accelerometer's standard deviation in the X direction.1 *Average Of Fast Fourier Transform Of Body Accelerometer's standard deviation in the Z direction *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's mean in the X direction *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's mean in the X direction.1 *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's mean in the Z direction *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's standard deviation in the X direction *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's standard deviation in the X direction.1 *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking's standard deviation in the Z direction *Average Of Fast Fourier Transform Of Body Gyroscope's mean in the X direction *Average Of Fast Fourier Transform Of Body Gyroscope's mean in the X direction.1 *Average Of Fast Fourier Transform Of Body Gyroscope's mean in the Z direction *Average Of Fast Fourier Transform Of Body Gyroscope's standard deviation in the X direction *Average Of Fast Fourier Transform Of Body Gyroscope's standard deviation in the X direction.1 *Average Of Fast Fourier Transform Of Body Gyroscope's standard deviation in the Z direction *Average Of Fast Fourier Transform Of Body Accelerometer and Magnitude's mean *Average Of Fast Fourier Transform Of Body Accelerometer and Magnitude's standard deviation *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking and Magnitude's mean *Average Of Fast Fourier Transform Of Body Accelerometer with Jerking and Magnitude's standard deviation *Average Of Fast Fourier Transform Of Body Gyroscope and Magnitude's mean *Average Of Fast Fourier Transform Of Body Gyroscope and Magnitude's standard deviation *Average Of Fast Fourier Transform Of Body Gyroscope with Jerking and Magnitude's mean *Average Of Fast Fourier Transform Of Body Gyroscope with Jerking and Magnitude's standard deviation